10 Parent-Approved Books for Parenting Kids With Disabilities

 5. “The Autistic Brain: Helping Different Kinds of Minds Succeed” by Temple Grandin and Richard Panek

-In this book, Temple Gradin explains brain science and behavior.
+In this book, Temple Grandin explains brain science and behavior.
 Grandin gives a fascinating look at how some symptoms and behaviors can be correlated to different parts of the brain.
 She argues that teaching kids on the autism spectrum should be tailored towards their strengths, not weaknesses, in order to foster “their unique contributions.”

 6. “Look Me In the Eye: My Life with Asperger’s” by John Elder Robinson